Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 The new mechanism proposed here is entirely lexically scoped.
 Any attributes introduced into a scope will not be visible from outside.
 As such, it is an entirely opt-in effect that would not cause issues for existing code that is not expecting it.

-### Hooks

 ## Security Implications

 ## Examples

-As both parts of this proposal are interpreter internal components that are intended for XS authors to use to provide end-user features, it would perhaps be more useful to consider examples of the kinds of modules that the combination of these two features would permit to be created.
+As both this proposal and the companion "Hooks" are internal interpreter components that are intended for XS authors to use to provide end-user features, it would perhaps be more useful to consider examples of the kinds of modules that the combination of these two features would permit to be created.

 For example, a subroutine attribute `:void` could be created that forces the caller context of any `return` ops within the body of the subroutine, or its implicit end-of-scope expressions, to make them always run in void context.